Rutherglen Glencairn Football Club

 2.6.
 In return the Club will expect all spectators to refrain from foul and abusive language, taunts or gestures.
 In addition racist or obscene behaviour of any kind will not be tolerated and any spectator finding an individual breaking these policies should contact the nearest club steward.

 3.1.
 The Club recognises the loyalty of its Supporters and Season Ticket Holders.
 At the beginning of each season the Club will run an “early-bird” scheme where Season Tickets will be offered at a discounted rate if purchased before a specific date.

 3.2.
 The Club will offer a similar discount for membership fees if paid at the same time as the “early-bird” season ticket.

 4. Consultation and Information

 Regular two-way communication with members, supporters, customers, suppliers, partners, the media and the local community remains a priority focus for Rutherglen Glencairn Football Club.

 4.1.
 The Club welcomes open consultation from its members and customers and welcomes all feedback, comments and suggestions.
-This can be conveyed to any committee member, sent to The Club in writing, or emailed to the General Secretary at the following email address :- [email protected].
+This can be conveyed to any committee member, sent to The Club in writing, or emailed to the Club Secretary at the following email address :- [email protected].

 4.2.
 The Club will give due consideration to all feedback, comments and suggestions implementing change where appropriate.